 LastPass's limited free tier which forces you to choose mobile-only or desktop-only operation makes it much more likely you'll need to ante up for a premium version.
 But that cost does come with a broader range of extra features (for an extra price), including VPNs and additional identity theft protection.
 Overall, it’s a polished and reliable product.

 Price: Free (mobile only or desktop only), $3/month for premium

 1Password often scores highly in ‘best of’ lists of password managers, and it’s not difficult to see why: It takes care of managing all your passwords and private information with a user-friendly, intuitive approach that takes away all the stress and friction from logging in.

 The design and interface of the apps is just about the best we’ve come across, jumping between devices is easy, it offers biometric protection (logging in with a face or fingerprint) across the board, and even audits the strength of your existing passwords for you.
 Categories and tags make organizing your saved data simple too.

 Perhaps the only downside to 1Password – which maybe isn’t a downside – is that there’s no free tier.
 There is a free 30-day trial, but you need to enter your card details right at the start.
 Apart from that, everything is really impressive.

 Best Premium Extras: Dashlane

 Dashlane is hard to beat as far as password managers go, with top-quality apps across every platform, thoughtful features everywhere (like the ability to import passwords from your browser), and a bunch of (paid-for) extras like a VPN tool and an inbox scanner.

-What We Like: Just about everything, from the elegance of the Dashlane apps to the way it just works in the background while you go about your business.
+Just about everything from the elegance of the Dashlane apps to the way it just works in the background while you go about your business is polished and pleasant to use.
 It’s notable for the number of extras you get besides the basics of managing passwords and secure data, extras which include monitoring the dark web for any mentions of your passwords.